 Regular Film Screening

-Each month we organise a film screening carefully selected from different part of the world to understand and educate ourselves on modern film world.
+Each month we organise a film screening carefully selected from different parts of the world to understand and educate ourselves on the modern film world.

 Publish film magazine “Fade In”

 Organise Film session/Festival

 Films screened at the festival and carefully chosen and are particularly appropriate for families to enjoy, and provide a safe environment to come out and enjoy such cultural opportunities.
 Films we screened are specially managed through intensive networking and are not available otherwise like in cinema, online or DVD.
 We are targeting audiences who usually do not visit the cinema at all or very rarely.
 They are included Asian families, Asian Women and Young Adults.
 Every year we select the opening movie very carefully and make sure it is appropriate for all viewers including the group mentioned above.
 All films we screened at the festival have English sub-title.